Transactions

 Locking modes

-The following locking modes are available: snapshot
+The available locking modes are: snapshot

 , exclusive